milano-patel/image-search-app/README.md

 - CSS: Grid Layout
 - Adaptive Grid based on Image size

+## Run this on your computer

+1. First create developer account on Unsplash using this link: https://unsplash.com/documentation

+2. Get your own Client-ID key for Unsplash API.

+3. Inside 'src/api/unsplash.js' insert your Client-ID as a value to the property of 'Authorization'.

+4. Now run the following scripts.

 ## Available Scripts

 1. First Install NPM by typing: `npm install` in your terminal.